Tropical Storm Dianmu (2016): China

 Dianmu passed about 220 km to the southwest of Hong Kong, China during August 17, where it generated moderate to fresh easterly winds.
 As Dianmu moved slowly westwards, local winds over Hong Kong strengthened during that day, before the Strong Wind Signal No. 3 was issued for both territories, by the Hong Kong Observatory and the Macao Meteorological and Geophysical Bureau.
 Strong winds were subsequently observed over Hong Kong, before all signals were cancelled during August 18.

-On Hainan Island, around 40 000 people were evacuated, ahead of the system affecting the island while transportation service were also affected.
+On Hainan Island, around 40,000 people were evacuated, ahead of the system affecting the island while transportation service were also affected.
 Heavy rain associated with the system caused flooding in several places over the island, including in parts of the capital Haikou.
 The heavy rain also brought the water level at the Longtang Dam on the Nandu River to a ten-year high of 13.35 m.

 In total, Dianmu killed 6 people, and total economic losses in Mainland China were counted to be CN¥3.18 billion (US$480.9 million).

+During tropical storm Dianmu, A member of the People's Armed Police Border Defense Corps was killed while rescuing people.
+He was posthumously awarded the Medal of Devotion for National Defense Second Class.